HarmLammers/DataScience_GettingAndCleaningData_JHU/CodeBook.md

 - "fbodybodygyrojerkmag-std"

 As requested in the assignment, the values of these variables are a computed mean over n(s) observations for subject s and activity y.

+The subjects are identified by a number 1 ..
+30.
+The activities have been labeled: laying, sitting, standing, walking, walking-upstairs, walking-downstairs.
+The measurements have standard values: [-1, 1].